Affiliate Statement and a Caveat

 Flash freezing is the process of freezing a product unwrapped.
 Once frozen, you can wrap it and freeze again.
 This works well with frosted cakes, cupcakes, and cookies.
 Simply place them in the freezer, uncovered, for 30-60 minutes.
 When the exterior is quite hard, wrap well and put back in the freezer.
-To enjoy your cake, remove from the freezer, unwrap, then let it thaw on your countertop for several hours before serving.
+To enjoy your cake, remove it from the freezer, unwrap, then let it thaw on your countertop for several hours before serving.
 It will have the perfect appearance of just baked and iced!

 49) Bake in advance.

 You probably have seen the ready-made pie crusts in your freezer section.
 You might have even used them before.
 Did you know you can bake your own in advance?